jyn514/GrepMe/README.md

                         show n messages around a match. overrides -A and -B.
   --color               always color output
   --no-color            never color output
+  -u USER, --user USER  search by username. can be specified multiple times
 ```

 Note that `group` defaults to 'ACM'.